erciomunoz/academic-kickstart-1/content/home/presentations.md

  css_class = ""
 +++

+1. November 2024: LACEA Annual Meeting
++ September 2024: 5th Meeting of the Society of Family and Gender Economics
-1. July 2024: Expanding LGBTI Economic Development and Empowerment Workshop
++ July 2024: Expanding LGBTI Economic Development and Empowerment Workshop
 + June 2024: Conference on Equality of Opportunity and Intergenerational Mobility: A Global Perspective
 + April 2024: Economics of LGBTQ+ Individuals Virtual Seminar
 + January 2024: AEA Annual Meeting